What is your financial year-end?

 Can you change a financial year-end?

 Company directors may wish to move their financial year-end to match a parent company or other deadlines that require financial statements, such as the Annual Return (check out our post on the annual return filing date).
-You can change the year-end by at least 7 days and up to 12 months ahead.
+You can change the year-end by at least seven days and up to 12 months ahead.

 To change your financial year-end, you need to complete a form B83.
 Your accountant usually prepares this form alongside your Company Secretary.